biohacker0/Fast_Fourier_Transform_Bot/README.md

 Overview:
 This Discord bot allows users to upload MP3 audio files, analyze their frequency spectrum, and perform various audio processing tasks.
 It's a handy tool for visualizing and manipulating audio data right in your Discord server.

+Commands for discord bot :
+!upload

+Description: Upload an MP3 file for analysis.
+Example: !upload [attach an MP3 file]
+!spectrum

+Description: Generate and display the frequency spectrum of the uploaded audio.
+Example: !spectrum
+!waveform

+Description: Generate and display the waveform of the uploaded audio.
+Example: !waveform
+!delete

+Description: Delete a specific frequency component from the audio.
+Example: !delete 1000 (Deletes the frequency component at 1000 Hz) !alter

+Description: Alter a specific frequency component in the audio.
+Example: !alter 500 0.5 (Reduces the amplitude of the frequency component at 500 Hz by half)

 Features:

 Upload MP3 files with !upload and visualize their frequency spectrum.